TrendiApp/trendi-issues/README.md

-# trendi-issues
+# issues
-This is a public repository for reporting issues with the iOS app Trendi.
+This is a public repository for reporting issues with the iOS app Trendii.